-Suffix registrations typically consist of three letters followed by one, two, or three letters followed by a one, two, or three digit number with a year-letter identifier at the end.
-'ABH' with an F suffix was issued, for example, in 1967 in Buckinghamshire, 'CHN' was issued as a suffix registration with a 'C' in 1965 in Darlington.
-Suffix registrations CGO ---B, CGO ---H, CGO ---S and CGO ---X were issued in 1964, 1969, 1978 and 1981 respectively in London.
+The three letters identify the original area of issue for the registration.
+'ABH' with an F suffix was issued, for example, in 1967 in Buckinghamshire.
+'CHN' was issued as a suffix registration with a 'C' in 1965 in Darlington.
+Suffix registrations CGO ***B, CGO ***H, CGO ***S and CGO ***X were issued in 1964, 1969, 1978 and 1981 respectively in London.

 Suffix registrations represent excellent opportunities for both enjoyment and investment - as cherished number plates providing an interesting alternative to prefix registrations as well as a cheaper alternative to dateless names.